 - IaaS virtual machines: The VMs you want to migrate.
 You migrate these VMs by treating them as physical machines.

 This section describes the deployment steps in the new Azure portal.
-If you need these deployment steps for Site Recovery in the classic portal, refer to this article.

 - Create a vault.